An NSAID in use since 1972, veterinarians also use piroxicam for dogs with bladder cancer for its anti-cancer effects.

 If your dog has a known gastrointestinal disease or a predisposition to gastric ulceration, you should discuss this with your veterinarian before starting on piroxicam.

 How to Give Piroxicam for Dogs

 Piroxicam is an oral medication that is best given with food to prevent gastrointestinal upset.2

-Piroxicam can be given once a day to every other day as long as prescribed by your veterinarian and there are no side effects evident (see below).2
+Piroxicam can be given once a day to every other day as long as your veterinarian prescribes, and no side effects are evident (see below).2

 What If I Miss a Dose?